Visit One of Our Two Convenient Locations for Obstetrics & Prenatal Care:

 Rest assured, our care matches the standards of a dedicated OB/GYN clinic – all recommended treatments and tests are available.
 And the perks continue after your baby arrives – both you and your little one can stick with your trusted family doctor.
 In fact, we often combine postpartum and baby visits for your convenience.

 Choose continuity, choose comfort – choose your family doctor for obstetrics.
 Your prenatal and postnatal path is smoother than ever.

 Why Prenatal Care Is So Important

 Prenatal care is one of the most important aspects of a healthy pregnancy.
-Throughout a woman’s pregnancy, regular prenatal visits allow for the monitoring of the growth and development of the baby.
+Throughout a woman’s pregnancy, regular prenatal visits allow for monitoring of the baby’s growth and development.
 It also serves as an opportunity for pregnant women to discuss any concerns they may have.

 With the right prenatal care, potential problems can be identified early on and addressed quickly.
 Whether it’s discussing nutrition, lifestyle habits, or possible genetic issues, these conversations can help prepare mothers-to-be for what lies ahead.
 Prenatal visits also serve as an opportunity to receive recommended vaccines that protect both mother and baby from certain illnesses that could put them in danger during birth or later in life.

 Early in your pregnancy, we schedule prenatal appointments every four weeks.
 From weeks 28 to 36, we’ll have you come in every two weeks.
 Once you get to week 36, we’ll see you weekly.

 Throughout your pregnancy, with your monthly visits starting after the four-week mark and more frequent visits after 28 weeks, you should plan for about 15 visits.